griggsjared/react-calculator/README.md

-# Simple calcualtor made in react and tailwindcss
+# Simple calculator made in react and tailwindcss